 - Bake on middle rack in preheated oven for 9-13 minutes or until the cookies are just starting to turn golden (NOT brown) on the edges (switching and rotating baking sheets about halfway through).
 Remove from oven and allow to cool completely on the sheet.
 Cookies will continue to cook while they cool.
 Repeat with any remaining dough.

-- To make the butter cream frosting: Cream butter (and shortening if using) in a stand mixer or using your hand mixer for 3 minutes until light and fluffy.
+To make the butter cream frosting: Cream butter in a stand mixer or using your hand mixer for 3 minutes until light and fluffy.
 Add salt, vanilla then slowly add 2 cups of powdered sugar and beat until smooth.
 Add heavy cream, 1 tablespoon at a time then add the remainder of powdered sugar until desired consistency and taste is reached (you may not need it all) and continue to beat until smooth.

 - Once cookies have cooled completely, frost and add sprinkles, if desired.
 Allow frosting to set, then store in an air-tight container.